Skip to main content

 API Client

-The APIClient class provides a unified interface for interacting with various AI model APIs, handling both native provider-specific implementations and generic model access through LiteLLM.
+The APIClient class provides a unified interface for interacting with various AI model APIs, handling both native provider-specific implementations and generic model access through OpenRouter and LiteLLM.
+With streaming support, advanced callback handling, and comprehensive message preprocessing.

 Architecture

-1. APIClient - Main interface for model interactions
+1. APIClient - Main interface with enhanced streaming and callback handling

 Provider Architecture